 Historically, the needs of the 5 million Australian adult survivors of childhood trauma and abuse have not been prioritised by governments.
 The establishment of the Royal Commission into Institutional Responses to Child Sexual Abuse and the extension of its term to the end of 2017 is a significant turning point in societal acknowledgement of the issue of child abuse and survivor needs.
 However, government and societal responses are not commensurate with the scale of the issue or need.

-Blue Knot Foundation keenly advocates for the requisite action at all levels of government to better meet the public health challenge of unresolved trauma.
+Blue Knot Foundation advocates systemically for innovations in policy and action to better meet the public health challenge of unresolved trauma.
+Due to resourcing constraints however Blue Knot Foundation is unable to conduct personal advocacy on behalf of individuals.

 According to the World Health Organisation, "healthy public policy" puts health and equity on the agenda of policy-makers in all sectors, and at all levels.
 Healthy public policy aims to create supportive environments for people to live healthy lives, make healthy decisions, and enjoy a life-enhancing physical and social environment.